 Due dates can be revised for documented religious observances.
 Please make sure to communicate about religious observances as far in advance as possible (and no later than one week before the observance, per university policy) so that accommodations can be made.

 Any cheating or plagiarism will be dealt with according to the University policies on academic integrity.
 In general, discussion of tools, concepts, and formalisms is acceptable collaboration and is encouraged.
 Misrepresenting the work of others as your own, however, is considered cheating.
+If you are found to have cheated on an assessment, you will lose credit for that assessment and will be reported to the Office of Community Responsibility.
+The consequences of AIVs can be severe, including suspension or expulsion from the University.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License